syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 read += chunk

-'If you have reached the end of our buffer, check to see if there is any more information.
+'After reaching the end of the buffer, check and see whether you can find any information.

 If read = buffer.Length Then

 Dim nextByte As Integer = stream.ReadByte()

 'End of stream?
-If so, we are done.
+Then, you are done.

 If nextByte = -1 Then